mateusz-kolodziejczyk/movie-app/README.md

 ![][cardLink]
 > Clicking a card causes the display of that movie's details.

+![][actorProfileLink]
+> Clicking 'Actor Profile' for an actor on the table will display the full profile of the actor.

 ![][reviewLink]
 >Clicking the 'Full Review' for a review extract will display the full text of the review